 · Are you an Indie author or do you have a publisher?

-I'm an Indie. queried hundreds of agents and publishers.
+I'm an Indie.
+I queried hundreds of agents and publishers.
 I got too many rejections to even count!
 I did come close a couple of times to being traditionally published, but it never quite worked out.
 It was either “one group of editors liked it but another didn’t”, or “the chicklit market is saturated”, or “we love it but…”

 · Why did you choose this method of publishing?